 - TFSA GICs available: Yes — from 3 months to 10 years, starting at $100

-- CDIC insurance: Yes — via Equitable Bank
+- CDIC insurance: Yes — via Equitable Bank (up to $100,000 per category)

 - Accounts available: TFSA savings, TFSA GIC, RRSP, FHSA, Personal Account